Norway Driving Guide

 - Make sure you have winter tires installed

 - Regularly make stops for clearing out snow off your windshield and car plates

-- Check weather forecasts but be ready for sudden changes
+- Check weather forecasts and head out on days with a much milder climate but be ready for sudden changes

 - Bring a flask of hot drink and some water